-Dell Technologies has today announced a set of open-source networking solutions designed to simplify the management of data centres at scale.
+Dell Technologies has today announced a set of open source networking solutions designed to simplify the management of data centers at scale.

 Dell says the Enterprise SONiC Distribution emphasises an approach built on open standards, while at the same time simplifying and creating a flexible network through the integration of SONiC into the fabric of Dell's EMC PowerSwitch Open Networking hardware.

 Customers will be provided with support for full-stack solutions with enterprise capabilities, as well as access to production-tested services which previously required extensive internal investment tech support teams.

 “Our customers tell us that while a hybrid cloud approach is critical to their success, they struggle to maintain and scale their networks, and manage them to effectively avoid multiple points of failure,” says Dell Technologies senior vice president and general manager of integrated products and solutions Tom Burns.

 “By breaking switch software into multiple, containerised components, we are providing enterprises the means to drastically simplify the management of massive and complex networks and increase availability in a cloud model.

 Microsoft has shared its support of Dell utilising SONiC's capabilities.